doncandela/gmem-data/README.md

-Repository of data shown in paper "Mechanical waveform memory in in an athermal random medium" by Eamon Dwight and D. Candela
+Repository of data shown in paper "Mechanical waveform memory in in an athermal random medium" by Eamon Dwight and D. Candela.
+To download the data files, use the green **Code** button to select **Download ZIP**.

 `ss6ffgg.xlsx` is a spreadsheet of the gain $\mathcal{G}$ and the fidelity $\mathcal{F}$ of the granular memory measured for the suite of six input signals shown in Fig. 5(a).
 The gain column of this spreadsheet lists $\mathcal{G}E\gamma_0$ where $\mathcal{G}$ is the dimensionless gain defined in the paper, $E = 1.0\times 10^7$ Pa is the grain-material Young modulus, and $\gamma_0$ is the shear-input amplitude.
 These data are plotted in: